- Current students

 Note: All international places for Semester 1, 2024 have been filled.
 All further international applicants will be added to our waitlist.

-Our Bachelor of Nursing is underpinned by a belief that in today’s constantly changing health care environment, people, their whānau, and their community’s complex and diverse health needs require nurses who are well-educated, research-informed and critical thinkers.
+Our Bachelor of Nursing is underpinned by a belief that in today’s constantly changing healthcare environment, people, their whānau, and their community’s complex and diverse health needs require nurses who are well-educated, research-informed, and adept in critical thinking.

-We believe the best way to develop and train nurses is through a balance of thinking and doing.
-What this means is you’ll get to apply your learning in a range of health-related areas, and on placements at a variety of hospitals and health centres across the Auckland region, so you graduate confident and work-ready.
+We believe the best way to develop and train nurses is through a balance of thinking and doing, so you’ll get to apply your learning in a range of health-related areas, and on placements at a variety of hospitals and health centres across the Auckland region.
+This is to ensure you graduate confident and work-ready.